 In it I describe the work of 17 designers and makers from around Scotland.
 Each designer was selected to be part of the showcase by an expert panel and the result was a highly collectable, conceptually rich snapshot of contemporary design that pushed the boundaries of craft, its materials and its narratives.

-To celebrate their new project The Galvanizers, arts hub SWG3 invited my creative enterprise Local Heroes to develop a dynamic and progressive design project at 100 Eastvale Place in Glasgow’s west end.
+To celebrate their new project The Galvanizers, arts hub SWG3 invited me to develop a dynamic and progressive design project at 100 Eastvale Place in Glasgow’s west end.

-I commissioned design duo SLAPS (Giulia Fiorista and Ed White) to respond to designing for open spaces in the Scottish climate with exciting, unique and expressive propositions.
+I commissioned design duo SLAPS (Giulia Fiorista and Ed White) to design 'Social Furniture' for an open space with the Scottish climate in mind producing exciting, unique and expressive propositions.